 An improved visitor experience aims to spread visitor arrivals earlier and later in the day and encourage audiences, especially Fully Independent Travellers, to explore the wider area.
 Currently the peak days of the year at the Cliffs of Moher attract c.10,500 visitors.
-It is proposed that the busiest days will be capped at this level and any increase in visitor numbers will take place outside of the peak times.
+It is proposed visitor numbers at any time will be capped at this level and any increase in visitor numbers will take place outside of the peak times.